-- Lexicon. java: The interface that you need to implement - Main. java: Sample code that you can use to test your LexiconTrie - LexiconTrie.java: skeleton for a LexiconTrie implementation - LexiconNode.java: skeleton for the class that represents Trie nodes - small.txt, small2.txt, ospd2.txt: Data files containing sets of words for you to test with
+- Lexicon.java: The interface that you need to implement - Main.java: Sample code that you can use to test your LexiconTrie - LexiconTrie.java: skeleton for a LexiconTrie implementation - LexiconNode.java: skeleton for the class that represents Trie nodes - small.txt, small2.txt, ospd2.txt: Data files containing sets of words for you to test with

-6.1 Deliverables
+2.13 Deliverables

-Create lab directory in the normal way (<your\unix>-lab8/) and submit it to the drop-off folder before the due date.
+Create lab directory in the normal way (<your_unix>-lab8/) and submit it to your lab's drop-off folder before the due date.
 Be sure to include:

-- Your well-documented source code for all Java files that you write/modify. - Your answer to the thought question in a file named README.txt.
+- Your well-documented source code for all Java files that you write.
+(You do not need to submit source code for unmodified starter files, as you should not need to modify them.) - Your answer to the thought question above in comments at the top of LexiconTrie.java.